 additional permissions to project team members based on their roles.
 These additional permissions

 are defined as follows:

-projectPrivateACL provides all team members with
+projectPrivateACL provides project viewers with

 READERaccess to buckets in a project.
 All project team members can list objects within buckets.
 All project team members can also list buckets within a project, independent of bucket ACLs.